7 Tips and Tricks for Raising More Confident Children

 Here’s a look at 7 tips these experts suggest will help you raise more confident children:

 Young children are very impressionable, and parents would be wise to take advantage of their impressionable nature while they’re still growing.
 In a 2015 study conducted by the University of Washington, researchers concluded that children develop self-esteem as early as age 5.

 Knowing this, parents should make use of these formative years and lead by example.
-Parents should always display confident attitude in order to help mold a more confident child.
-"When a child sees that a parent is confident, then they’re going to emulate that behaviour,” says Dr. Lesly Devereaux.
+Parents should always display a confident attitude in order to help mould a more confident child.
+“When a child sees that a parent is confident, then they’re going to emulate that behaviour,” says Dr. Lesly Devereaux.

 2. Embrace their individuality

 It’s difficult to be confident or proud of something if you aren’t passionate on the matter.
 That’s why it’s so important that kids find their individuality at a young age, and embrace it!

 “If you embrace your child’s uniqueness and understand their communication style, you’ll be able to help them build their confidence by choosing your words and tone carefully,” Smith claims.

 Help your child to find what they’re passionate about, and help them to be proud and confident in whatever it is they enjoy.
 In time, they’ll be more confident about their passions and desires, which will translate to their overall self-esteem.